leockl/tool-ahead-of-time/README.md

 ## Features 🌟

-- Tool calling support for OpenAI and non-OpenAI models available through Langchain's ChatOpenAI library (and by extension, OpenAI and non-OpenAI models available through OpenAI's library).
+- Tool calling support for OpenAI and non-OpenAI models available on Langchain's ChatOpenAI library (and by extension, OpenAI and non-OpenAI models available on the base OpenAI's library).
 - Handles conversation history like a pro.
 - More robust than a caffeinated developer at 3 AM. ☕
 - Zero waiting for official support required.